 Lydia Abarca was Dance Theatre of Harlem’s first prima ballerina and performed works like George Balanchine’s Bugaku and Jerome Robbins’ Afternoon of a Faun.
 She went on to perform in Bubbling Brown Sugar and The Wiz on Broadway.

-Keith Lee Leaves American Ballet Theater
+Keith Lee leaves American Ballet Theatre

-In 1975, Keith Lee left the American Ballet Theater at the age of 24 because he felt he could not progress more with the troupe and to chase his dream of being a choreographer.
+In 1975, Keith Lee left the American Ballet Theatre at the age of 24 because he felt he could not progress more with the troupe and to chase his dream of being a choreographer.

 Other Happenings in 1975

-Sept 25: Rocky Horror Picture Show was premiered and released
+Sept 25: Rocky Horror Picture Show premieres.

 Feb 6: US performs a nuclear test at Nevada Test Site.